JiuyeAyan/SCDE-Mod-Manager/README.md

 # SCDE Mod Manager
+Most codes were finished by CHATGPT 5.6 Sol

 **SE / scdemm:** Script Extender (SE), by Rawra, enables SE Mods. `+scdemm.1` identifies our adapted SE build, **not a second Mod**.
 Before installing a downloaded SE update, the Manager reapplies and checks a small managed-mode guard on that copy.
 It prevents SE's own automatic Workshop Mod deployment/restart from bypassing the Manager.
 Multiplayer integration lives in Multiplayer Mod Compatibility.
 Steam originals are not patched; future SE compatibility is not guaranteed.